-Melville Caves Loop is a 1km, grade 3 hike located in the Kooyoora State Park, Victoria.
-The hike should take around 1 hr to complete.
+Melville Caves Loop is a 1km, grade 3 hike in the Kooyoora State Park, Victoria.
+This hike typically takes 1 hr to complete.

 Melville Caves, named after robber and rogue “Captain Melville”, has a rich history and offers fine views from giant rocky outcrops.
 There are two hikes that allow you to explore the Melville Caves.
 One is a loop, the other a return hike.